 adjust the range and assign a color palette

-read or click the scaled BT from IR10.8 to be displayed on the black holes of cloudy pixels.
+read or click the scaled BT from configurable IR channel to be displayed on the black holes of cloudy pixels.

 In the case of McIDAS-V, the mechanism to represent in a color palette the clear air pixels, and as grey, the cloudy pixels is based in to using a color palette for the parameters shown on clear pixels and to use a gray color palette on cloudy pixels and all pixels where the value is equal to missing code are considered transparent.